isabella232/events.eclipse.org/readme.md

 * ee - Other interesting Events

 Additional events can be added, please let us know if you miss a type

+## URL Parameter
+Therer are two:
+- eventtype
+- year
+For example: events.eclipse.org/?eventtype=ed&year=2015
+shows only the events of type ed (Training) in the year 2015